Updated May 25, 2023

 The current Great Wall was once a battleground between the Chinese and raiders from modern Mongolia, known as the Xiongnu.
 To pursue or engage with them would often result in disaster.
 With their excellent horse riding skills and a deadly composite now, they revolutionized warfare and forced the great Chinese to adopt a new radical strategy.

 The Chinese decided that building a Wall would serve the purpose of defending them from the nomads.
 Though it was challenging to make the Wall, the Chinese managed to do so and were able to protect their territories.

 Architecture and Design of the Great Wall of China

 The mighty Stone structures near Beijing may come to mind when you think of the Wall, but those they built later.
-When the Great Wall was first built originally, it primarily relied on local resources and was hence much simpler in design.
+During the initial construction of the Great Wall, it primarily relied on local resources, resulting in a much simpler design.
 For example, when building across plains, they used rammed earth; in the desert, they mixed native plants into the sand and gravel to add fiber support; and when building along mountains, they used stones from those mountains.
-Because the mortar was surprisingly sturdy, the more recent sections remain intact while the older ones have largely eroded.
+Because the mortar was surprisingly sturdy, the more recent sections remain intact while, the older ones have largely eroded.